thaiminh2022/app_ta/README.md

 git commit -m "Your commit message"
 ```

-2. Push to a different brach, eg: YOUR_FEATURE
+2. Push to a different branch, eg: YOUR_FEATURE

 ```bash
 git push origin YOUR_FEATURE
 ```

-3. Go to github, create a pull request
+3. Go to GitHub, create a pull request
 4. Submit for review

 ## Workflow

 - Feature\_[x] merge into Dev
-- Development merge into Main after finish required features
+- Development merges into Main after finishing the required features